Septh/rollup-plugin-node-externals/README.md

 Rollup's own `external` configuration option always takes precedence over this plugin.
 This is intentional.

 ### 5/ Using with Vite
 This plugin has been compatible with Vite out-of-the-box since version 7.1.
 If you found an old tutorial on the Internet telling you to use some special trick to make it work with Vite… just don't.
-This won't work anymore.
 Here's how you should write your `vite.config.js`:

 ```js
 import { defineConfig } from 'vite'